-FIGURE 27: RELAYS OUTPUTS GROUPS A, B, C BLOCK DIAGRAM
+FIGURE 28: RELAYS OUTPUTS GROUPS A, B, C BLOCK DIAGRAM

 As described in previous figures, there are three groups of two relays, called A1 and A2, B1 and B2, C1 and C2; moreover each group has its own common terminal (COMMON A, B and C).
-This allows to connect external loads supplied by three different sources, making the wiring of the whole system very easier, as illustrated on figure 32.
+This allows to connect external loads supplied by three different sources, making the wiring of the whole system very easier, as illustrated on figure 31.

-CN4 - RELAYS OUTPUTS CONNECTOR GROUP D, E, F
+CN4 - RELAYS OUTPUTS CONNECTOR GROUP D

-CN4 is a 9 pins, vertical, quick release screw terminal connector, with 5 mm pitch.
+CN4 is a 3 pins, vertical, quick release screw terminal connector, with 5 mm pitch.

-CN4 is used to connect 6 of the 16 relays outputs, available on GMB HR 246.
+CN4 is used to connect 2 of the 8 relays outputs, available on GMB HR168.
 Please remind that maximum (resistive) current for each line is 5 A and maximum voltage is 35 Vdc.

-These lines are driven by signals of the 40 pins socket, opportunely buffered, and carefully selected in order to simplify software management and in order to take advantage of grifo[®] Mini Modules internal peripherals; the remaining outputs are connected to on board I/O expander.
+These lines are driven by signals of the 40 pins socket, opportunely buffered, and carefully selected in order to simplify software management and in order to take advantage of grifo[®] Mini Modules internal peripherals.

-FIGURE 28: CN4 - RELAYS OUTPUTS CONNECTOR GROUPS D, E, F
+FIGURE 29: CN4 - RELAYS OUTPUTS CONNECTOR GROUP D